The first anti-cruelty to animals laws were passed in England in 1822.

 Between 1914 and 1951, San Diego Humane Society occupied multiple sites around the county.

-San Diego Humane Society signed a contract with the City of San Diego to operate a shelter, then called “the pound,” under the supervision of the County Department of Health.
+San Diego Humane Society signed a contract with the City of San Diego to operate a shelter, then called “the pound,” under the supervision of the County Department of Public Health.

-On July 27, 1951 the first San Diego Humane Society animals were moved into a site on Sherman Street, which had formerly been a milk plant.
+On July 27, 1951, the first San Diego Humane Society animals were moved into a site on Sherman Street that was formerly a milk plant.

 After a disastrous fire, then-director Bill Virden formed the volunteer-based Animal Rescue Reserve.
 The ARR was the first program of its kind in the country and has provided a model for other organizations to follow ever since.

 With the Sherman Street lease about to expire, officials of the city and county of San Diego asked San Diego Humane Society to consider building a new facility adjacent to the proposed County Department of Animal Services facility on Gaines Street.